Edward-Aidi/TC_submission_docker/Docker_code.md

 First type in the computer admin pw, then the docker container pw

 ### Build docker image
+Navigate to the folder where you have the Dockerfile on your local computer and then run the code in the terminal
 ```
 docker build -t registry.cn-shenzhen.aliyuncs.com/tc_comp/tc_comp_submit:1.0 .
 ```